 But if you want to see what happens, knock yourself out.
 Worst case scenario: you’re out $50 and have to buy something at Saks.
 Or re-gift the card.

 Plus, Amex occasionally drops Saks offers that award bonus points or additional statement credit for certain purchases.

 We’ll keep our eyes peeled and blog if we see anything exciting on either front.

 The Saks Amex Platinum benefit can come in very handy and helpful.
-While Saks might not be your preferred store of choice (I’m not a regular shopper myself), you can still get $100 value each year with your Platinum Card® from American Express.
+While Saks might not be your preferred store of choice (I’m not a regular shopper myself), you can still get $100 value each year with your Amex Platinum Card.

-- To see rates and fees for The Platinum Card® from American Express, please visit this link.
-Terms apply.
+For rates and fees of The Platinum Card® from American Express, please visit this link.

 Responses are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.